KeyCorp [KEY] stock Upgrade by Wedbush analyst, price target now $25

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-KeyBank announced their May 2021 graduating class from the Secured Credit Card, including a record 4,513 clients.
-The recent graduation class size has doubled in size when compared to last year’s graduating class.
-This product empowers clients to build their credit or make a credit comeback as we emerge from the COVID pandemic, enabling credit score improvement for the 2,974 clients starting with no FICO score.
-Low FICO clients were also able to improve their scores by an average of 78 points in six months.
+Attendance in person is for institutional investors and analysts, by invitation only.
+For those not in attendance, a live audio webcast and presentation materials will be available at www.key.com/ir.
+Presentation slides will be posted on KeyCorp’s website prior to the event.
+If you are unable to join, or wish to hear a re-broadcast, access www.key.com/ir and select Events & Presentations.

-Over the last 12 months, KEY stock rose by 62.30%.
-The one-year KeyCorp stock forecast points to a potential upside of 6.06.
-The average equity rating for KEY stock is currently 2.70, trading closer to a bullish pattern in the stock market.
+KeyCorp stock has also loss -9.16% of its value over the past 7 days.
+However, KEY stock has declined by -2.26% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 26.46% and gained 21.45% year-on date.

-The market cap for the stock reached $20.89 billion, with 964.88 million shares outstanding and 963.71 million shares in the current float.
-Compared to the average trading volume of 8.64M shares, KEY stock reached a trading volume of 5461643 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for KEY stock reached $19.91 billion, with 964.88 million shares outstanding and 963.71 million shares in the current float.
+Compared to the average trading volume of 8.34M shares, KEY reached a trading volume of 14752803 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KEY shares is $23.10 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KEY stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.